UNC-Global-Storytelling/buenos-aires-2025/src/stories/en/picking-through-fire.md

   “All my family has always lived here looking for work,” Enriques said.

-  {% pullQuote {   "quote": "Most of us don’t know how to do anything else but recycle and be here.",   "attribution": "Joana Enriques",   "role": "Waste picker at La Quema" } %}
+  {% pullQuote quote="Most of us don’t know how to do anything else but recycle and be here." attribution="Joana Enriques" role="Waste picker at La Quema" %}

   As workers are obliged to the dump’s demands, smoke billows into the humid sky of Luján.
 The air thickens with putrid sulfur stench and dust when one of the 15 trucks passes by the 700-meter dirt path to unload around 180 tons of cargo onto La Playa—“The Beach”—the landing zone of trash.
 With their piercing gaze and talons, scavenger birds are undeterred, cutting through the haze and landing only when they find something of value.